kaminotorcorpus/winamp-reloaded/README.md

 <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/1XxVQ8zK/winamp.png' border='0' alt='winamp'></a>

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/69310ccb-6e37-4658-a898-a46e1b2b187e) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.